 To understand how well DeepSPInN generalizes learning about the actions, the prior and value models were first trained on all molecules with less than 8 heavy atoms.
-It was then tested on a subset of the remaining molecules using these prior and value models.
+It was then tested on a subset of molecules with 8 or more heavy atoms using these prior and value models.
 Table 5 shows the Top N metrics for this subset of test molecules, and the Top N metric for 8-atom molecules and 9-atom molecules in this subset.
-DeepSPInN achieves a Top 1 accuracy of 80.97% even when all the test molecules have more heavy atoms than the molecules that DeepSPInN was trained on.
-The decreased accuracy when compared to the original model might be because there were very few molecules for training the prior and value models in this experiment.
-More details about the training and testing for this experiment are available in the Supplementary Information.
+DeepSPInN achieves a Top 1 accuracy of 68.52% even when all the test molecules have more heavy atoms than the molecules that DeepSPInN was trained on.
+The Top 1 accuracy on molecules with 8 and 9 heavy atoms is 89.88% and 64.63% respectively.
+The decreased accuracy when compared to